 France remains a fan of comic books and hopes to continue to work with themon the big screen.

 THE ORIGINAL SUPERHEROES

 With"Punisher" and "Fantastic Four" closing in on production, weasked France what's next.

-The project grew, in part, out of France's love of the old Ray Harryhausen
+The project grew, in part, out of France's love of the old Ray Harryhausenfilms.